fireice-uk/xmr-stak/doc/compile/compile.md

 By default the miner will be build with all dependencies.
 Each optional dependency can be disabled (this will reduce the miner features).

-There are two easy ways to set variables for `cmake` to configure *xmr-stak*
+There are two easy ways to set variables for `cmake` to configure *xmr-stak-rx*
 - use the ncurses GUI
   - `ccmake ..`
   - edit your options